 Pursuant to the Freedom of Information Act (FOIA), 5 U.S.C. § 552 and the implementing regulations promulgated thereunder for the U.S. Department of Education (ED), 34 C.F.R.
-Part 5, the National Student Legal Defense Network ("NSLDN") makes the following requests for records relating to the Department notifying higher education institutions or third-party servicers of its intent to limit participation in Title IV programs.
+Part 5, the National Student Legal Defense Network ("NSLDN") makes the following requests for records relating to the historical use of the Department executing an emergency action against institutions of higher education and/or third-party servicers that contract with institutions of higher education.